 - “Man and women can’t be just friends”

-Some of them might even be true to an extent, but that doesn’t mean they automatically apply to you.
+Some of them might even be true for most people, but that doesn’t mean they automatically apply to you.
 Just like God’s rules are “true” but maybe not for you.
 So might sex go down in most marriages, but you don’t want that to happen.

 However, with these lines, the other person is trying to manipulate you into believing that these things are “normal.”
 Reality is, that they just don’t want to do those things and are using an excuse via those arbitrary rules.